sachin-101/Machine-Learning-by-Andrew-Ng-Implementation-in-Python/README.md

 - I would like to thank professor Andrew Ng and the crew of the Stanford Machine Learning class on Coursera for such an awesome class.

-- I would also like to thank [Gerges Dib](https://github.com/dibgerge) for making such a helpful repository.
+- I would also like to thank [Gerges Dib](https://github.com/dibgerge) for making such a helpful [repository](https://github.com/dibgerge/ml-coursera-python-assignments), enabling us to submit our programming assignments.